jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 installed that plugin, too.

 Below is a simple example demonstrating how you might configure null-ls.
-See [BUILTINS](BUILTINS.md) for information about built-in sources like the ones in the example below.
+See [BUILTINS](BUILTINS.md) for a list of built-in sources like the ones in the example below and [BUILTIN_CONFIG](BUILTIN_CONFIG.md) for information on how to configure these sources.

 ```lua
 require("null-ls").setup({